 About the St. Croix River Valley Area

-The area of the valley where our bed and breakfast is located, in Hudson, has long been proclaimed the getaway region of Wisconsin.
-We have a lovely view of the river valley, especially in Birkmose Park, and there are many ways to enjoy the scenic riverway in Hudson, including walking paths, sailing, fishing and scuba diving.
+The area of the valley where our bed and breakfast is located has long been proclaimed the getaway region of Wisconsin.
+Hudson has a lovely view of the river valley, especially in Birkmose Park, and there are many ways to enjoy the scenic riverway in Hudson, including walking paths, sailing, fishing and scuba diving.
 Just up the river is the charming town of Stillwater, Minnesota.

 Just a few miles up the St. Croix River is the charming town of Stillwater, Minnesota.
 Stillwater is called the "Birthplace of Minnesota" and is known for its used book stores, antique shops, and historic sites.
 The Stillwater Lift Bridge, for example, has earned a spot on the National Register of Historic Places, and a trolley tour and a trip to the Joseph Wolf Brewery Caves lets you absorb more Minnesota history.
 There are always things to do in Stillwater.
 Summertime in Stillwater brings Lumberjack Days, a festival celebrating Stillwater's heritage with music, fireworks, and, of course, lumberjack shows.
 Art fairs occur year-round, and many galleries and studios look forward to visitors.